Vyral/jeff-riber/_posts/2023-01-09-selling-your-home-vs-keeping-it-as-a-rental.md

 0:35 — The pros of selling your home&nbsp;

+If you have a capital gain from the sale of your main home, you may qualify to exclude up to $250,000 of that gain from your income, or up to $500,000 of that gain if you file a joint return with your spouse.
+Learn more [here](https://www.irs.gov/taxtopics/tc701){: target="_blank" rel="noopener"}.

 2:25 — The cons of selling your home&nbsp;

 4:16 — The pros of renting out your home&nbsp;